edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

     - `<type>` is the type of option with respect to the app
     - `<key>` is key for the option.
 It could contain a path to set a value inside an object, e.g. `x.y=z` sets `{"x": {"y": "z"}}`.

-    The app options are **disabled by default**.
-This is for usability purposes and to avoid confusion with legacy options.
-The app options may be enabled by default in the next major release of EdgeX.

-    Refer to [edgexfoundry/edgex-go#3986](https://github.com/edgexfoundry/edgex-go/pull/3986) for details.

-!!! edgey "EdgeX 2.2 - config options"
-    The snaps now provide an interface to set any environment variable for supported apps.
-    We call these the *config options* because they use a `config` prefix for the variable names.
-The config options are a subset of app options, which are **disabled by default**.

-    This functionality supersedes for the snap *env options* (prefix `env.`) which allow setting a pre-defined set of configurations.
-Existing env options will continue to work until the next major EdgeX release.
-Please refer to snap READMEs (`jakarta` branch) for the documentation of the deprecated options.

-    Enabling app options will migrate internal env options and persistently remove any newly set env option.
+    We call these *app options* because of the `apps.<app>` prefix which is used to apply configurations to specific services.
+This prefix can be dropped to apply the configuration globally to all apps within a snap!

+    This scheme is used for *config options* (described in this section) as well as *autostart options* described in [managing services].

+    To know more about snap configuration, refer [here](https://snapcraft.io/docs/configuration-in-snaps).

 The EdgeX services allow overriding server configurations using environment variables.
-Moreover, the services read EdgeX [Common Environment Variables](../../microservices/configuration/CommonEnvironmentVariables/) to change configurations that aren't defined in config files.
+Moreover, the services read [EdgeX Common Environment Variables](../../microservices/configuration/CommonEnvironmentVariables/) that override configurations that are hardcoded in source code or set as command-line options.

-The EdgeX snaps provide an interface via [snap configuration options](https://snapcraft.io/docs/configuration-in-snaps) to set environment variables for the services.
+The EdgeX snaps provide an mechanism that reads stored key-value options and internally export environment variables to specific services and apps.
-We call these the *config options* because they a have `config` prefix for the variable names.

 The snap options for setting environment variable uses the the following format: